Foreign tax relief

 The United Kingdom has one of the largest networks of tax treaties, with more than 100 countries.
 These conventions aim to eliminate double taxation of income or gains arising in one territory and paid to residents of another territory.
 They work by dividing the tax rights each country claims by its domestic laws over the same income and gains.
 Most treaties are based on the Organisation for Economic Co-operation and Development (OECD) Model Taxation Convention.

-As noted above, the OECD's Multilateral Convention to Implement Tax Treaty Related Measures to Prevent BEPS (the 'Multilateral Instrument' or 'MLI') entered into force in the United Kingdom on 1 October 2018 and will have a fundamental impact on how taxpayers access double tax treaties (DTTs) to which it applies.
-It began to apply (for example, in relation to withholding tax [WHT]) from 1 January 2019 to the UK’s double tax agreements (DTAs) with those territories that have also ratified before 1 October 2018, where those are covered tax agreements.
-The precise dates on which the MLI will begin to have effect for other purposes, or in relation to other DTAs, will depend upon when other treaty partners submit their instruments of ratification with the OECD and what options and reservations they have submitted.
+The OECD's Multilateral Convention to Implement Tax Treaty Related Measures to Prevent Base Erosion and Profit Shifting (BEPS) (the 'Multilateral Instrument' or 'MLI') entered into force in the United Kingdom on 1 October 2018 and will have a fundamental impact on how taxpayers access double tax treaties (DTTs) to which it applies.
+It began to apply (e.g. in relation to WHT) from 1 January 2019 to the UK’s DTTs with those territories that have also ratified before 1 October 2018, where those are covered tax agreements.
+The precise dates on which the MLI will begin to have effect for other purposes, or in relation to other DTTs, will depend upon when other treaty partners submit their instruments of ratification with the OECD and what options and reservations they have submitted.

 Tax information exchange agreements (TIEAs)